andredb90/dialog-scripts/FileWave/README.md

 - Use `--filewave` to parse fwcld.log and provide useful information during deployment
 - Use `--ms365` to install the latest version of Microsoft Office 365 Apps directly from Microsoft.

+Please be aware that FileWave environments and deployment strategies can be very different.
+What works for me doesn't necessarily work for you.
+As always: Test, test, test!

 Based on:
 Adam Codega (@adamcodega)'s [MDMAppsDeploy](https://github.com/acodega/dialog-scripts/blob/main/MDMAppsDeploy.sh) and [officeinstallProgress](https://github.com/acodega/dialog-scripts/blob/main/officeInstallProgress.sh).

-Please see Adam's repository for more info or other useful dialog scritps: https://github.com/acodega/dialog-scripts
+Check out Adam's repository for other useful dialog scritps: https://github.com/acodega/dialog-scripts

 When using the `--ms365` argument, the script will automatically add Microsoft Office 365 to the top of the list and show progress for the installation.
 This is escpecially useful during the initial enrollment, because it allows us to install the Microsoft Office Suite while FileWave is still downloading associated FileSets.